-These boys in my classroom say all the things

-I wish I could at their age:

-I don't like sports; don't like church

-like they are coaches of their own destiny-

-tongues thicker than oak trees,

-I curled up to when I was young told to be black and silent.

-Boys play sports and take their butts to church, Amen.

-I was a curve ball in a black family

-whose tongue would be hammered if words

-flew out of my mouth shimmered with softness,

-slid down too sweetly.
-So, I put in my mouthguard,

-repented.

-Sundays, blended with the pew, watched scriptures blur

-like a yard line on a rainy day.

-shook people up about God and sports; shot smooth threes

-out of conversations, spoke about Lord in generalizations

-as if the Bible was only a cover.

-But I'm caught up in these boys' sermon

-choked up like a cleat down my throat.

-Fact is, they make me born again,

-break me out of the boy into the man I had longed to be.

-Like a father, they give permission,

-to offer my tongue

-to a world

-that counted me out,

-to a family who tackled me,

-to the solid man

-I could have become

-but sprinted from me

-when I was

-black and silent.

-May the hammer never come

-down on their tongues.

-May they never be

-curled up,

-closed.

-I give glory to the lens they live through,

-glory to their winning spirit,

-I give glory to these boys

-for being the beginning of me.
+These boys in my in my classroom say all the things I wish I could at the ir age: I don't lik rts; don't like church like they are coaches of their o their own destiny- tongues thicker than oak trees, I curled up to when I was young ing told to be black and silent.
+Boys play sports and take their but ts to church, Amen.
+I was a curve ball ball in a black family whose tongue would be hammered if words flew out of my flew out of my mouth shimmered with softness, slid down too sweetly.
+So, I put in m y mouthguard, repented.
+Sundays, blended with the pew, w, watched scriptures blur like a yard line on a rainy day. shook people up nook people up about God ar s; shot smooth threes out of conversations, spoke about Lord in generalizations as if the Bible was only a cover.
+But I'm caught up in these boys' sermon choked up like a clea a cleat down my throat.
+Fact is, Fact is, they make me born again, break me out o break me out of the boy he man I had longed to be.
+Like a father, they give permission, to offer my tongue to a world that counted me out, to a family who tackled me, to the solid man I could have become but sprinted from me when I was black and silent.
+May the hammer never come down on their tongues.
+May they never be curled up, closed.
+I give glory to the lens they live through, glory to their winning spirit, I give glory to these boys for being the beginning of me.